House Committee Approves Klamath Project Water Bill

 February 20, 2018

-This article was in Tuesday’s (February 20th, 2018) Herald and News Written By: Stephen Floyd, H&N Staff Reporter SALEM — A bill that would allow Klamath Project irrigators to transfer […]
+This article was in Tuesday’s (February 20th, 2018) Herald and News Written By: Stephen Floyd, H&N Staff Reporter SALEM — A bill that would allow Klamath Project irrigators to transfer water claims from one property to another has received a committee endorsement as it makes its way through the Legislature.
+House Bill 4016 received a […]

 This article was in Tuesday’s (February 20th, 2018) Herald and News Written By: Sean Bassinger, H&N Staff Writer For many years, Rob McPherson has been all about the waffles.
-In […]
+In the summer, McPherson has seen lines of people often stretching outside just to get a seat at his well-known Oregon Avenue diner, Waffle Hut, which […]

 National Guard Tuition Bill Sees Local Support